fromothers/www.maxhallinan.com/posts/_drafts/2018-05-26-changing-state-over-time-without-mutation.md

 It is straightforward to refresh the MTA feeds at a regular interval and broadcast the new data to open connections.
-This can be achieved by binding websocket sessions to an [event emitter](https://nodejs.org/api/events.html) that emits a `data` event every time the MTA feeds are refreshed.
+This can be achieved by binding websocket sessions to an [event emitter](https://nodejs.org/api/events.html) that emits data every time the feeds are refreshed.
 For example, here is a websocket server that listens to a timer and sends a message every time the timer ticks.